wilds/angular-schema-form-dynamic-select/README.md

 * 0.8.0: Harmonization with angular-schema-form to be a drop-in replacement
   * Breaking change: The items array is now renamed to titleMap, as in ASF.
   * Value/name-pairs for drop-down data is now reintroduced (value/text is still supported)
-* 0.9.0: strapselectdynamic, strapmultiselect and strapmultiselect was merged into strapselect.
+* 0.9.0: Breaking changes: strapselectdynamic, strapmultiselect and strapmultiselect was merged into strapselect.

 Note: no further API changes are planned.